Top 10 IT Service Desk (ITSM) Software

 2020.
 Blissfully expands from SaaS management into wider IT services aimed at midmarket

-When Blissfully launched in 2016, it was focused on helping companies understand their SaaS usage inside their organizations, but over time the company has seen that there is a wider need, especially in midmarket companies, and today it announced it was expanding into broader IT management.
-That has resulted in a newly expanded platform they are releasing today that not only includes the earlier SaaS management components that it’s been providing all along, but also four other new categories.
-For starters they are offering IT asset management.
-Next, they are including help desk management and ticketing capabilities to handle requests that fall outside of their SaaS management workflows.
-In addition, they are adding role-based access control to allow different people access to various IT management services, which is increasingly essential during the pandemic as people are being forced to troubleshoot and manage various IT issues from home.
+When Blissfully was initially launched in 2016, its primary focus was on assisting companies in understanding their internal SaaS usage.
+However, as time progressed, the company recognized a broader demand, particularly within midmarket companies.
+As a result, Blissfully has announced its expansion into the realm of comprehensive IT management.
+Today, they are unveiling an enhanced platform that not only encompasses their existing SaaS management components but also introduces four additional categories.
+Firstly, they are introducing IT asset management capabilities.
+Additionally, they are incorporating help desk management and ticketing functionalities to address requests that extend beyond SaaS management workflows.
+Furthermore, they are implementing role-based access control to enable different individuals to access various IT management services.
+This feature has become increasingly crucial during the pandemic as people are compelled to troubleshoot and manage diverse IT issues from home.

 2020.
 ServiceNow updates its workflow automation platform